sig-gis/SEPAL-CEO/docs/module-2.rst

 Part 1.
 Setting up a training project
 --------------------------------------

 1. Navigate to https://sepal.io/ceo.
 You may need to log into SEPAL.
+This is not the same web page you have been using thus far in the tutorial.
 2. Click **Add project.**
 3. Type in a unique name for your training dataset, such as “Amazon training data”.
 4. Use **TRAINING DATA** as the **Type.**